Pest Control Company Serving Greenbelt MD

 This service is designed to be thorough enough on the outside that you shouldn't need inside treatment, but the inside is always included when needed and/or requested.
 We use products that are registered with the EPA, and labeled for use in and around homes, hospitals, day cares, and pet kennels.
 The first service gets rid of any current pest issues, and immediately starts working to keep pests from coming back after they've been eliminated.
 A few months later, once the products break down and egg sacs start hatching, the pests usually come back - that's why we do four services per year, and more if you need.
 If you're having issues with covered pests in between regular services, just let us know and as needed, we'll go back out in between services at no extra cost.

-Miche Pest Control provides rodent control services for mice, rats, and voles in Greenbelt MD and the surrounding areas.
-We get rid of rodents fast by using a combination of trapping, entry point exclusion, and outside bait stations.
+Miche Pest Control provides rodent control services for mice, rats, and voles in Greenbelt, MD We get rid of rodents fast by using a combination of trapping, entry point exclusion, and outside bait stations.
 Included in your first rodent control service from Miche Pest Control:

 - Entry Point Inspection